-Nutrition Page 1 deals with pigment power,
+Nutrition Page 1 (this page) deals with pigment power,

 the goodness of carrots, what happens if you eat too many and carrot allergy.